Zyzonix/MontSy/README.md

 ## Requirements
 MontSy can be run on all devices/operating systems, that support Python 3.5 or higher.
 It is also recommendable to execute it on linux-based systems.
 The auto-setup scripts (Shell/Bash) and Makefiles can only be executed if the system supports them.

-To install MontSy also Root permission (sudo) are required.
-But it is recommendable to run MontSy as an other user which is not the root user.
+To install MontSy also Root permissions (sudo) are required.
+It is recommendable to run MontSy as an other user than the root user.

 **Please notice that MontSy won't work on Windows/MacOS**

-If you wish to monitor your system statistics on Windows contact the developer via email (zyzonix@gmail.com).
+If you wish to monitor your system statistics on Windows, please contact the developer via email (zyzonix@gmail.com).
 In this case a manual setup is reqired.

 ## Installation